 Bali is undoubtedly one of the most famous islands in the world.
 The Island of the Gods is particularly well known because it reveals to its guests cultural, spiritual and natural wonders both on the surface and under water.

-For people wishing to escape the tourist turmoil of the south of the island, Candidasa is a good option.
-The city is ideally located for divers desiring to explore some of the best dive sites in the area while being close to major tourist attractions.
+For people wishing to escape the tourist turmoil of the south of the island, Candidasa is a great option.
+The village is ideally located for divers who want to explore some of the best dive sites in the area while being within reach of major tourist attractions.

-The resort also has a pool by the ocean, the sound of the waves is all yours as well as the breathtaking view!
+The resort also has a pool by the ocean where the sound of the waves and breathtaking view is all yours to enjoy!

-The diving club is close to some of Bali's most beautiful dive sites.
-Explore the USAT Liberty, one of the most beautiful shipwrecks of the Second World War in Tulamben, conquer the currents around Gili Tepekong and Gili Selang to admire fabulous coral gardens, swim with moon fish and manta rays in Nusa Penida or search for tiny creatures in the sand around Padang Bai.
+Explore the USAT Liberty, an interesting shipwrecks of the Second World War in Tulamben, conquer the currents around Gili Tepekong and Gili Selang to admire fabulous coral gardens, search ou sun fish and manta rays in Nusa Penida or search for tiny creatures in the sand around Padang Bai.
 As you can see, there is something for everyone.